 - Childhood is increasingly associated with rights.

-If we look at total public expenditure on children, there certainly seems to be evidence that we live in a child centered society!
-(Source below)
+If we look at total public expenditure on children, there certainly seems to be evidence that we live in a child centred society!
+(Source below).

 Criticisms of the March of Progress View of childhood